 A Nevada lease agreement is a legally binding rental contract between a landlord and a tenant, written per Nevada’s landlord-tenant laws.
-In a lease agreement, a property owner agrees to rent all or a portion of their residential property to a tenant for a fee, and the tenant agrees to pay.
+In a lease agreement, a property owner agrees to rent all or a portion of their property to a tenant for a fee, and the tenant agrees to pay.
 The landlord and tenant promise to follow the terms and conditions outlined in the agreement.

 This agreement includes details as they relate to the tenant’s and landlord’s contact information, the address of the premises, clarification on the allowance of pets, known health hazards, and the rent price.